materialsvirtuallab/nano266/labs/lab3/README.md

 2. Varying the volume of the cell calculate when the hcp structure becomes more favorable than the bcc one.
 Note that it is important when comparing energies that the $k$-point samplings for both systems are comparable and converged.
 Determine an appropriate $k$-point grid for both structures.
+Note that the $k$-point should be proportional to the reciprocal lattice vector length.
 Optimize the lattice parameters for both bcc and hcp Fe (i.e., $a$ for bcc and $a$ and $c$ for hcp).
 3. Calculate and compare the total energy for the BCC structure in the ferromagnetic, anti-ferromagnetic, and nonmagnetic states.
 (10 points)

 Note that you will need to read the PWSCF manual to figure out how to set various options to do this work.
-At this stage of the course, we will not be providing complete scripts and you need to work through the manuals to figure out what to do.
+At this stage of the course, we will not be providing all the templates and scripts and you need to work through the manuals to figure out what to do.
 This is part and parcel of computational modeling work.

 # Q2 (40 points): Stability of the $\mbox{PbTiO}_3$ perovskite